NorthernBeaches/northern-beaches-descriptions/xdj-rx3.md

+### Pioneer XDJ-RX3

+### Registered Business or Organisation customers only

-Pioneer XDJ-RX3 a Pro level controller that has all the features of the Pioneer Club standard gear in one unit.
+Pro level controller that has all the features of the Pioneer Club standard gear in one unit.

 10 inch screen and features from the CDJ3000 decks and DJM 900 mixer to get your playing to the highest level!